mlswg/mls-architecture/draft-rescorla-mls-architecture.md

 group members and the number of clients.

-To prevent that from happening, the MLS threat model considers the case of a corrupted or untrusted MS that would leak all information at its disposal.
-Hence, in this Untrusted MS scenario, MLS will enforce that the MS MUST NOT be aware these informations.
-While not providing the MS with this information might be enough in certain scenarios, the strong threat model of MLS in this scenario provides counter measures against potential traffic analysis that could be done at the MS level.
+To prevent that from happening, the MLS threat model considers the case of a corrupted or untrusted DS that would leak all information at its disposal.
+Hence, in this Untrusted DS scenario, MLS will enforce that the DS MUST NOT be aware these informations.
+While not providing the DS with this information might be enough in certain scenarios, the strong threat model of MLS in this scenario provides counter measures against potential traffic analysis that could be done at the DS level.

 ### Membership and offline members

-Clients that have been offline for a long time or not performing mandatory security operations will affect the security of the group in different ways depending on the amount of trust given to the MS.
+Clients that have been offline for a long time or not performing mandatory security operations will affect the security of the group in different ways depending on the amount of trust given to the DS.

-In the scenario where the MS is Trusted, the MLS design ensures that the protocol provides security against permanently offline members or devices by signaling to the Members of the Group that one endpoint has been kicked out of the delivery.
+In the scenario where the DS is Trusted, the MLS design ensures that the protocol provides security against permanently offline members or devices by signaling to the Members of the Group that one endpoint has been kicked out of the delivery.
 This is an absolute requirement to